Global19-atlassian-net/pbsmrtpipe/README.md

 # Defining Tasks using Tool Contracts

+*This could use some more description at a high level.
+There is a good motivation for the tool contract approach, but you don't motivate it well here.*

 pbcommand library can be used to call python functions natively, or generate an CLI interface that can be emit **Tool Contract** JSON files, or run **Resolved Tool Contract** JSON files.

 See [pbcommand](http://pbcommand.readthedocs.org/) for details.

 An example using the 'quick' model that allows you to call python functions and define metadata about the task, such as the **FileType**

 ```python